Reduction of code review costs

 • Task-oriented and objectified, by nature: this is a huge advantage of the Technical Debt indicators.
 Computed from non-conformities found into the project (code, documentation, requirements, etc.), it allows you to list the necessary actions to reduce your Technical Debt with an extreme ease, in an efficient and objectified way.

-SQUORE Technical Debt solution integrates Technical Debt among project monitoring indicators and provides action plans including refactoring priorities for an effective and cost effective reduction of that debt.
+SQUORE “Software Analytics” integrates Technical Debt among project monitoring indicators and provides action plans including refactoring priorities for an effective and cost effective reduction of that debt.

-• A turnkey analysis model, with standardized control points to measure and manage the quality of developments: evaluation and monitoring of Technical Debt evolution based on the SQALE method (Software Quality Assessment based on Lifecycle Expectations), a standardized method for computing the Technical Debt.
+- • Predifined technical debt indicators based on the SQALE method (Software Quality Assessment based on Lifecycle Expectations), a standardized method for computing the Technical Debt

-• Task Plan generation, optimized to efficiently reduce Technical Debt of your projects, based on standard and project-custom quality requirements.
+- • Automated and continuous generation of optimized Action Plans to efficiently reduce Technical Debt of your projects, based on standard or project-custom quality requirements